turingschool/curriculum/source/projects/dinner_dash.markdown

 ### Getting Started

-1. One team member creates a repository named "diner_dash"
+1. One team member creates a repository named "dinner_dash"
 2. Add the other team members as collaborators
 3. It's recommended that the team create and use a Pivotal Tracker project at http://pivotaltracker.com